 Emmanuel's (b.
-December 21, 1996) self-advocate presentations are targeted to parents and professionals to raise hope and awareness of the abilities in persons with Down syndrome.
+December 21, 1996; St. Louis, MO) self-advocate presentations are targeted to parents and professionals to raise hope and awareness of the abilities in persons with Down syndrome.
 Emmanuel was homeschooled, raised bilingual English/Spanish and tutored in French and Latin.
 He sight-read at age 2; studied Suzuki violin since age 6; learned to ride a bicycle at 8; State Special Olympics aquatics medalist in 200 and 400 freestyle at 10; set six Junior Down Syndrome Swimming World records at 13; has two holes-in-one in golf and became an altar server at 13 and confirmed at 14.

 Emmanuel's first presentation was at age 3 sight-reading flashcards in French at Lewis & Clark Community College (Illinois, 1999).
 At 6, he read a welcoming statement in three languages at the National Down Syndrome Society Annual Conference Plenary Session in front of 600 people (St. Louis, 2003).
 At 12 he played a violin recital at the 10th World Down Syndrome Congress in front of 900 people and gave a breakout session Power Point presentation (Ireland, 2009).
 At 15 and 16 for World Down Syndrome Day, he was invited to play with symphony orchestras in Turkey (Konya, 2012-3).
 At the 12th World Down Syndrome Congress he delivered a plenary keynote speech and played a violin recital with the Fernandes String Quartet (India, 2015).
 Emmanuel performed with the Orkestra Simfonike e Radio Televizionit Shqiptar at the Third Albanian Presidential Ball (Tirana, 2015) and for the President of Greece, Prokopis Pavlopoulos (Athens, 2018).